K-JC/drf-foodies-api/README.md

 Likes
 * Likes- As a site user I can see the number of likes on a post so that I can see which are becoming popular.
-  The likes model enables a users to like another user posts.
+  The likes model enables a user to like another user's posts.
 * Like/Unlike- As a site user I can like/unlike comments so that I can show my support/remove support for a particular post.
   By using generics (RetrieveDestroyAPIView) in the Like views.
 Users can remove their likes on a post.